Artistic Family Photos: From Happy Snap to Meaningful Art

 About To Travel?

-On a rare day off for me we all crossed the border into NSW and visited the Trentham Estate vineyard for a lovely lunch after which I took Rachel, Dean and Pat down the Silver City Highway, past Wentworth where the famous Murray and Darling rivers meet, and out to the Perry Sandhills.
+After lunch I took Rachel, Dean and Pat down the Silver City Highway, past the town of Wentworth where the famous Murray and Darling rivers meet, and out to the Perry Sandhills.

 The image at the top of this post features, from left to right, Rachel, Dean and Pat surveying the surrounds from atop the first dune.